Onora O'Neill: Honours and distinctions

 In February 2016, she was awarded the Knight Commander's Cross of the Order of Merit of the Federal Republic of Germany for her outstanding contribution to moral and ethical questions of trust, accountability in civic life, justice and virtue.

 Currently, she is the president of the Society for Applied Philosophy, a society founded in 1982 with the aim of promoting philosophical study and research that has a direct bearing on areas of practical concern.

 In 2017, she was awarded the Norwegian Holberg Prize for outstanding contributions to research in the arts and humanities "for her influential role in ethical and political philosophy".
 The same year she was awarded the Berggruen Prize.

 O'Neill is an Honorary Fellow of Somerville College.

 In 2021, O'Neill received an honorary doctorate from the University of Antwerp.

+In 2025, four ECPR Standing Groups founded an annual Onora O’Neill Political Theory Prize, which aims to recognise the best book published in political theory in the last three years.